 - Evidence that we perform the required calibration job as per procedure.

 - To make your calibration results traceable.

-This means that to backtrack the person who perform the calibration including other factors that has as effect in the work done.
+This means that to backtrack the person who performs the calibration including other factors that have an effect on the work done.
 Related to number 6 below on Measurement Traceability.

-- Evidence of conformance to the standards (ISO 17025) and processes during audits.
+- Evidence of conformance to the standards (ISO 17025 or ISO 9001) and processes during audits.
 Technical records are used as an answer (or evidence) to most of the audit questions.